heecheon92/marine_lab/README.md

 Communication between Arduino and Raspberry Pi for Data Logging.

-This is a code base and therefore, it is not completed work.
+This is a code base and therefore, it is not a completed work.

 # Plan